gerdb/tinnitus32/README.md

 A digital Theremin based on the STM32 microcontroller.

-* Easy to build: Only a STM32 evaluation board and 2 oscillators for a basic and cheap Theremin
+* Easy to build: Only an STM32 evaluation board and 2 oscillators for a basic and cheap Theremin
 * Excellent audio quality: 16/24bit audio DAC with headphone amplifier
 * Loads waveforms with Theremin sound directly from an USB stick